Mill Road, Cambridge: Mill Road Winter Fair

 The Mill Road Winter Fair is an annual fair on the first Saturday in December.
 Attendance grew from 10,000 at the first fair in 2005 to at least 20,000 in 2009.
 Since 2009 part of Mill Road, including the bridge, has been closed to traffic for the duration of the fair.
 Regular activities include a shop window display competition, live music, folk dancing, a local history walk and open days at the road's churches, temple and mosque.
 The fair was founded by Suzy Oakes.

+Gateway from India

+The Gateway from India is an intricate temple archway that was carved by hand in Rajasthan, over a period of five years.
+In 2006, it was installed in the Bharat Bhavan Hindu temple, inside the library building on Mill Road.
+Following repossession of the temple by Cambridgeshire County Council in 2020, the archway was bought by hairdresser Piero D'Angelico, a member of Mill Road Traders' Association for £1.
+Subsequently installed in public gardens in Ditchburn Place.
+It was opened in September 2023 in the presence of local dignitaries.

 Notable residents

 The following live or have lived in the Mill Road area: